metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Reset-WinRM.md

 HACK: Set-WSManInstance fails in PS Core with "Invalid ResourceURI format" error
 TODO: Need to reset changes done by Enable-RemoteRegistry, separate function is desired
 TODO: Restoring old setup not implemented
+TODO: Implement -NoServiceRestart parameter if applicable so that only configuration is affected
+TODO: Parameter which will allow resetting to custom settings in addition to factory reset
+TODO: Somewhere it asks for confirmation to start WinRM service, to repro reset in Windows Powershell and then again in Core

 ## RELATED LINKS